kairos-io/kairos/docs/content/reference/configuration.md

 | default_fallback       | Sets default fallback logic                             |

-### `c3os.dns`
+### `kairos.dns`

-When `c3os.dns` is set to `true` embedded DNS is configured on the node.
-This allows to propagate custom records to the nodes by using the blockchain DNS server, for example, assuming `c3os bridge` is running in a separate terminal:
+When `kairos.dns` is set to `true` embedded DNS is configured on the node.
+This allows to propagate custom records to the nodes by using the blockchain DNS server, for example, assuming `kairos bridge` is running in a separate terminal:

 ```bash
 curl -X POST http://localhost:8080/api/dns --header "Content-Type: application/json" -d '{ "Regex": "foo.bar", "Records": { "A": "2.2.2.2" } }'